 I love teaching at Humboldt State University.
 I have been so impressed by the quality, passion, engagement, and drive of the students here.
 They each have unique stories and so many have overcome personal, financial, or emotional hurdles to reach the place where they are here, working towards their degree at HSU.
-I utilize an active-learning and place-based approach to teaching.
+I utilize an active-learning and place-based approach to teaching and continually seek ways to make my teaching and advising more inclusive and supportive of individuals from diverse backgrounds.
+It has been humbling to learn from students and experts in this regard.
 The Humboldt area is a unique and dynamic setting for learning about important concepts in environmental management and planning.
 In my classes students learn about local case studies, they go on field trips, and they develop projects linked to issues in the area.
 Students work hard in my classes and they are challenged to hone their critical thinking and writing skills, often by preparing multiple drafts of written materials.

 EMP 462: Coastal and Marine Planning